usepreppit/preppit-partners-frontend/PARTNER_DASHBOARD.md

 - All components support dark mode
 - Currency formatting uses Intl.NumberFormat for localization
 - Percentage changes support positive/negative/neutral states
+- Charts use ApexCharts library for interactive visualizations
+- Mock data is used for charts (ready for API integration)
 - Next steps card intelligently filters and hides when complete